 He smiled.
 He thought of another violinist named Yaeko, this one known as “The Young Master,” a child prodigy, one whose music for a short time transfixed the entire world with its beauty, grace, and power.
 An astonishing talent who tragically died in a car crash almost three years ago.

-“But Mr. Conor,” Maggie said, interrupting his thoughts, “she finishes everything as quickly as she can, including time with me, and then holes herself up in her bedroom until she passes out from exhaustion hours later.
+“But Mr. Conor,” Maggie went on, interrupting his thoughts, “she finishes everything as quickly as she can, including time with me, and then holes herself up in her bedroom until she passes out from exhaustion hours later.
 She’s becoming irascible and contentious—I mean, beyond the normal teenage drama, that is—and she isn’t eating nearly as much as she should.
 All because of that proof.
-You have no idea how absolutely determined this girl can get, Mr. Conor.
+You have no idea how absolutely determined this girl can get.
 Once she sets her mind to something, it’s over.
 She won’t budge until she’s mastered it, come hell or high water.
 And usually both show up.
 Would you not agree that this is a bit … well, much?”

 “So can you tell me, Mr. Conor, why my daughter is so obsessed with it?
 Perhaps with some understanding, however rudimentary, I could help her.
 I mean, I haven’t taken math in years, but perhaps if you showed me how to answer it, gave me some hints…?”